QualityMermaid/reading-notes-102db5/README.md

 When I am not at work you will find me:
 - With my Son (he is currently 2), Husband and Cat
 - Playing Video Games or Boardgames (Currently Zelda Tears of the Kingdom)
+- Sewing!
+I have currently gotten into bag making
 - Wild swimming!
 Anywhere I can swim with my tail
 ![JessicaBane.TestingMermaid](https://pbs.twimg.com/profile_banners/2798096399/1566222131/1500x500)